Joel Gascoyne: Joel Gascoyne, master chartmaker

+Nautical charts in Gascoyne's era - when accurate maritime clocks did not exist and mariners could not determine geographical longitude - were conceptually different from modern charts.
+It is explained in the article Windrose network.

-He acquired such fame that his counsel was twice sought by administrator of the Navy Samuel Pepys and his services were commissioned by the proprietors of the colony of Carolina.
+Gascoyne acquired such fame that his counsel was twice sought by administrator of the Navy Samuel Pepys and his services were commissioned by the proprietors of the colony of Carolina.

 Amongst Gascoyne's early works were four engraved Mediterranean charts published in John Seller's English Pilot (1677).

 In 1678 Gascoyne drew on vellum for Captain John Smith a coloured portolan chart pasted on four hinged oak boards; the western half survives at the National Maritime Museum Greenwich.
 Coming to the attention of the Lords Proprietors of the province of Carolina, he was commissioned to engrave a map of their province (1682) from the latest surveys; their intention was to attract immigrants to the new colony.

 The Mediterranean

 From Seller's The English Pilot (David Rumsey Map Collection).